acgerard/crm-back-nodejs/README.md

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

+## Pre-requisite
+A MongoDB (version 4.4) is required to launch the application.
 ## Getting Started

 Getting up and running is as easy as 1, 2, 3.